mafintosh/multicast-dns/README.md

   reuseAddr: true // set the reuseAddr option when creating the socket (requires node >=0.11.13) }
 ```

+<sup>**</sup> The interface option should be specified on host systems with multiple network
+interface options.
+When not specified a single interface will be automatically chosen for
+broadcasting.

 #### `mdns.on('query', (packet, rinfo))`